anthem87/clean-rebase/README.md

 - Rebase a base branch (e.g. `origin/develop`) **onto your current branch**
 - Safely force-push with `--force-with-lease`
 - Resume after rebase conflicts with `--continue`
+- Abort the operation and restore your original branch with `--abort`
 - Dry-run support: simulate everything without modifying your repo
 - Cross-platform: works on Bash, WSL, macOS, and PowerShell on Windows